WFNP

 WFNP (88.7 MHz FM) is a college radio station licensed to Rosendale, New York.
 The station, which is run by students at State University of New York at New Paltz, broadcasts at 6 kilowatts ERP from a tower on Illinois Mountain in nearby Lloyd, New York.

 WFNP is one of a handful of time-share FM stations remaining in the United States; since its 1990 sign-on it has shared the 88.7 frequency with WRHV (originally WMHX-FM), a simulcast of classical-formatted WMHT-FM Schenectady.
 WFNP-FM is on the air from 7:00 pm–5:00 a.m. weeknights and 10:00 p.m.–5:00 a.m. weekends while school is in session (September 1 to November 30 and February 1 until April 30).
-Since the mid-1990s, WFNP has looked to find its own frequency and currently possesses a construction permit to move to 98.9 MHz and expand to 24/7 programming.
+Since the mid-1990s, WFNP has looked to find its own frequency and explored various options.

 Though WFNP signed on in 1990, the station has been on in some form since 1971 when it began as a carrier current AM station heard solely on campus, which went by the name WNPC, and later WRNP (for Radio New Paltz) on 640 AM.
 After the launch of the WFNP (FM), the AM remained on the air with its own programming by day and an FM simulcast by night.
 WFNP (AM) lasted until the early 2000s when it was succeeded by the combination of a webcast and a simulcast on WNPC, the campus TV station.
 As a tip to its heritage, the non-FM programming is referred to as "the AM station".